distbit0/convertLinks/README.md

 # lineate

-Lineate converts X, Discord, Telegram, or podcast conversations into a linear article or summary from a single link.
+Lineate converts X, Discord, Telegram, Youtube or Apple podcast conversations into a linear article or summary for easier reading.

 ## What it does
 - Paste a link (or any text containing links) and get back cleaned/converted URLs.